Skip to Content

 Where Can I Find Turquoise Near Me

 Turquoise isn’t found in all U.S. states.
 However, if you have an area near you with past volcanic activity, there are some chances to find this beautiful blue stone.
-Areas with sedimentary or volcanic rocks in arid climates have high chances of presenting turquoise specimens.
+Areas with sedimentary or volcanic rocks in arid climates have a high chance of presenting turquoise specimens.

 Water rich in certain minerals such as copper or aluminum can leak through rock, creating veins that later turn the stone into a clump of turquoise.
-Across the U.S., the best places to find turquoise are mines, mine dumps, mountains, gravels, washes and draws, peaks, shores, hills, and some other types of terrain.
+Across the U.S., the best places to find turquoise are mines, mine dumps, mountains, gravels, washes and draws, peaks, shores, hills, and other terrain types.

 The highest quality of turquoise can be even more expensive than diamonds.
-Since native Americans cherish this gemstone, it’s possible to find it in areas where they used to live as well.
+Since native Americans cherish this gemstone, it’s possible to find it in areas where they also used to live.
 Let’s inspect some areas where turquoise is usually found.

 Mines and Mine Dump

 It comes without question that the best locations where you can find turquoise are within mines and around mine dumps.
-Between elevations of 3,000 feet / 914 meters, and 8,500 feet / 2,590 meters, is the turquoise hotspot.
+The turquoise hotspot is Between 3,000 feet / 914 meters and 8,500 feet / 2,590 meters.

-Dry and arid climates are the best precursors of turquoise specimens.
-Naturally, throughout tens of thousands of years, many sedimentary and volcanic rocks had the chance to develop into turquoise under the right conditions.
-Your best bet to find a genuine turquoise specimen in the U.S. is by visiting such mines or scavenging the right mining dumps.
+Dry and arid climates are ideal for producing turquoise specimens.
+If the conditions are right, many sedimentary and volcanic rocks can naturally develop into turquoise over tens of thousands of years.
+The best way to find a genuine turquoise specimen in the United States is to visit such mines or scavenge the appropriate mining dumps.

 Mountains and Peaks